 Firstly, you might wonder what the United Kingdom has to uniquely offer in terms of university legal education that your native country does not.

 Many of the UK’s law schools are among the most highly ranked law schools in the world.
 For instance, the University of Oxford and the University of Cambridge rank second and third in the world, respectively.
-Other law schools which make it into the top 50 global rankings are the London School of Economics and Politics (7th), University College London (12th), King’s College London (20th), the University of Edinburgh (32nd), the University of Nottingham (34th), the University of Warwick (38th), and the University of Bristol (47th).
-(Source: QS World University Rankings by Subject 2014 – Law).
-We also have an article on the site which gives a rundown of the top 10 universities at which to study law within the UK.
+Other law schools which make it into the top 50 global rankings are the London School of Economics and Politics (7th), University College London (15th), King’s College London (19th), the University of Edinburgh (29th), and Durham University (48th).
+(Source: QS World University Rankings by Subject 2019 – Law).
+We also have a guide on what to look for when choosing a university to study law.

 Relatedly, the level of expertise of lecturers and professors of law within the UK is extremely high.
 So too is the diversity of that expertise.
 Whether you are interested in human rights law, commercial transactions, intellectual property law, administrative law, or something completely different, it is almost guaranteed that there is a course of study available within the UK that will cater to your interests.